 Yes, the victim may appeal against such a decision in relation to the claim for damages.

-If the victim’s appeal is not upheld, the victim may subsequently file his or her claim for damages directly against the offender in civil proceedings.
-In the case of violent crimes, the victim may request the Ministry of Justice to compensate for bodily harm and moral injury in the case of certain crimes against freedom and human dignity.
+If the victim’s appeal is not satisfied, the victim may subsequently file their claim for damages directly against the offender in civil proceedings.

 If I am awarded damages by the court, how do I ensure the judgment is enforced against the offender and what help can I get to ensure this?

-In the event that the offender fails to voluntarily fulfil his or her obligations, as ordered by the court in criminal proceedings, the victim acquires an enforcement order when such a court decision becomes enforceable, which he or she may apply against the offender in the scope of compulsory enforcement of the decision in enforcement proceedings.
+If the offender fails to voluntarily fulfil their obligations as ordered by the court in the criminal proceedings, the victim receives an enforcement order once the court’s decision becomes enforceable, on the basis of which they can enforce the judgment against the offender under enforced recovery proceedings.
 In such cases, the victim may seek legal aid from a solicitor.